tranberg/clean-blog/README.md

 Clean Blog
 ==========

-**Clean Blog** is a minimalist Bootstrap theme originally made by [Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/), which has now been adapted for [Nibbleblog](https://github.com/dignajar/nibbleblog).
+A minimalist Bootstrap theme originally made by [Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/), which has now been adapted for [Nibbleblog](https://github.com/dignajar/nibbleblog).
 See it in action [here](http://tberg.dk).

 So far the only supported Nibbleblog plugin is Pages.
 There is no support for comments, tags, and categories.